twonly/twonly.github.com/index.md

     <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>
   {% endfor %}
 </ul>

-## To-Do

-This theme is still unfinished.
-If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
-We need to clean up the themes, make theme usage guides with theme-specific markup examples.

 [dmoosefs]: http://www.ieee.org.hk/apcloudcc/program.html